Revisiting the Divergent Multipole Expansion of Atom-Surface Interactions: Hydrogen and Positronium, alpha-Quartz, and Physisorption: Abstract

 \section{Abstract}

 We revisit the derivation of multipole contributions to the atom-wall interaction previously presented in [G. \L{}ach {\em et al.}, Phys.
 Rev. A 81, 052507 (2010)].
 A careful reconsideration of the angular-momentum decomposition of the second-, third- and fourth-rank tensors composed of the derivatives of the electric-field modes leads to a modification for the results for the quadrupole, octupole and hexadecupole contributions to the atom-wall interaction.
-Asymptotic results are given for the asymptotic long-range forms of the multipole terms, in both the short-range and long-range limits. { Calculations are carried out for hydrogen and positronium in contact with $\alpha$-quartz; a reanalysis of analytic models of the dielectric function of $\alpha$-quartz is performed.
+Asymptotic results are given for the asymptotic long-range forms of the multipole terms, in both the short-range and long-range limits.
+Calculations are carried out for hydrogen and positronium in contact with $\alpha$-quartz; a reanalysis of analytic models of the dielectric function of $\alpha$-quartz is performed.
 Analytic results are provided for the multipole polarizabilities of hydrogen and positronium.
-The quadrupole correction is shown to be numerically significant for the atom-surface interaction of positronium, both for a perfect conductor as well as for interactions with $\alpha$-quartz.
-The expansion into multipoles is shown to constitute a divergent, asymptotic series.}
+The quadrupole correction is shown to be numerically significant for atom-surface interactions.
+The expansion into multipoles is shown to constitute a divergent, asymptotic series.
+Connections to van-der-Waals corrected density-functional theory and applications to physisorption are described.